tjdevries/vim9jit/README.md

 style syntax, as well as doing things with `import` and a few more items.

 For examples of some of the "transpiled" code, you can check: ./crates/vim9-gen/testdata/output/

-Subject to change.
-We'll be exploring this quite a bit over the next month (Sept 2022 - Oct 2022)